 There are 2 units of competency in the CHCSS00069 Advocacy Skill Set which are also contained within our range of Community Services and Counselling courses.
 One of our team will be happy to discuss apply these credits towards other courses.
 Any credits that you are granted will also, therefore, reduce the time and cost of these courses.

-The CHCSS00080 Induction to Leisure and Health Skill Set runs for 3 months but you can complete faster than this if you wish.
+The CHCSS00069 Advocacy Skill Set runs for 2 months but you can complete faster than this if you wish.